Pros: Raw sporting ability, luxurious interior, classic 911 profile, extensive dealer network

-While Porsche tends to lean more toward evolution than revolution as it redesigns its products, the new 991-series 911 Carreras appear to have only minor exterior updates despite major interior and mechanical changes.
-A completely refinished and decidedly upgraded interior, along with a new 7-speed manual transmission are just a couple of the changes seen on the new 991 chassis.
+While Porsche tends to lean more toward evolution than revolution as it redesigns its products, the 2012 911 and 911 S models see only minor exterior updates, but major interior and mechanical changes.
+A completely refinished and decidedly upgraded interior along with a new seven-speed manual transmission are just a couple of the changes seen on the new 991 chassis.

 First introduced in 1963, the 911 has carried its rear-engine, independent suspension setup all the way to the 21st century.
 With time, the car has grown in size, weight, power and price.
 What once was a (relatively) affordable club racer is now a legitimate premium car with a price tag to prove it.
-The entry model now has 350 horsepower and a starting price of just over $82,000, but the top-of-the-line 911 Turbo S can exceed $200,000 with options.
-That said, the competitors for the 911 come in many forms, from luxury cruisers like the BMW 6 series to all-out performance machines like the Lamborghini Gallardo.
+The entry model now has 350 horsepower and a starting price of just over $82,000, but the top-of-the-line 911 Turbo S can exceed $200,000.
+That said, the competitors for this Porsche range everywhere between luxury cruisers like the BMW 6 Series to all-out performance machines like the Lamborghini Gallardo.

 Before you rush out to fulfill your childhood of fantasies of Porsche ownership, we think it's important that you keep something in mind: new model years frequently come with quirks that automakers address over the life cycle of the vehicle.
-There's no question that today's Porsche 911 is the most luxurious 911 ever built, but it hasn't come without a few technological gremlins.
-In reviewing a 911 S in 2012, we experienced six phantom check-engine lights, all of which went out once we turned the car off and restarted it.
+There's no question that the 2012 Porsche 911 is the most luxurious 911 ever built, but it doesn't come without a few technological gremlins.
+In reviewing our 911 S, we experienced six "phantom" check-engine lights, all of which went out once we turned the car off and restarted it.
 The dealership technicians were unable to identify any issue, which leaves us wondering how they'd repair these electronic glitches.

 Comfort & Utility

 With the launch of the Panamera, Porsche designers proved they understand that there's more to travel than simply the business of driving.
 Its interior rivaled high-end brands like Maserati, but maintained the same "race me" feeling evoked by Porsches of yore.
-In turn, the newest 911 evokes the premium feel of the Panamera.
+For 2012, the 911 has received the Panamera treatment inside.

-The instrument panel also mirrors the Panamera's, with a 5-canister design for the gauges.
+The instrument panel also mirrors the Panamera's, with a five-canister design for the gauges.
 A full-color digital display keeps the driver informed while allowing the passenger to tinker with the stereo controls.
-For trunk space, the 911 maintains its classic "frunk," meaning that whatever doesn't fit in your backseat must find a home in the front boot of the car.
-Don't be too concerned, though, because there's plenty of room for a big trip to the grocery store or a small trip to Home Depot.
-In our week with the car we fit in a $260 grocery run and still had room for more.
+For trunk space, the 911 maintains its classic "frunk," meaning that whatever doesn't fit in your back seat must find a home in the front boot of the car.
+Don't be too concerned, though, because there's plenty of room for a big trip to the grocery store, or a small trip to Home Depot.
+In our week with the car, we fit a $260 grocery run in, and we still had room for more.

 Bluetooth, navigation, rain-sensing wipers, HomeLink and iPod integration are all standard on the base 911, but that doesn't mean that there isn't room to grow.
 Each 911 can be configured to the driver's personal taste, so there can be any number of combinations of options.
-For simplicity's sake, we'll address the packages available here, but don't be afraid to order your Porsche with individual options.
-However, be advised: the extras can get very pricey.
+For simplicity's sake, we'll address the packages available here, but don't be afraid to order your Porsche with options a la carte.

-For $2,420, the car's audio system can be upgraded to the midlevel Bose Audio Package, but real audiophiles may want to spring for the Burmester sound pack for $5,010.
+For an additional $2,420, the car's audio system can be upgraded to the mid-level Bose Audio Package, but real audiophiles may want to spring for the Burmester sound pack for $5,010.
 If you're looking for heated and cooled seats, the Premium Package Plus costs an additional $4,650, but also includes power folding mirrors and adaptive headlights.

-Porsche's quick-shifting PDK dual-clutch transmission may be a necessity for shoppers looking for an automatic, and it might be preferred by those who want to race.
+Porsche's quick-shifting PDK dual-clutch transmission might be a necessity for shoppers looking for an automatic, and it might be preferred by those who want to race.
 Either way, it's an additional $4,080.
-And to add on ceramic brakes, the adaptive suspension, torque vectoring and the Sport Chrono package, you're looking at spending as much as an extra $17,000 in driver technologies.
+And, to add on ceramic brakes, the adaptive suspension, torque vectoring and the Sport Chrono package, you're looking at spending as much as an extra $17,000 in driver technologies.

-No, the 911 isn't a cheap addition to your garage (especially when dressed well), but it can be made into a legitimate race car with the prowess to take on Italian exotics.
+No, the 911 isn't a cheap car to add to your garage (especially when dressed well), but it can be made into a legitimate racecar with the prowess to take on Italian exotics.
 Our only fear here is that with a bigger engine and added electronic systems frequently come added electronic "quirks."
 This can be especially true with a first-year model, which could lend itself to more of those unexpected dealer visits.

 Performance & Fuel Economy

-The entry-level 911 comes with a 3.4-liter horizontally opposed 6-cylinder engine that's good for 350 hp.
-The 911 S is equipped with a slightly larger 3.8-liter engine that produces 400 hp.
-An all-new 7-speed manual transmission comes standard in both cars, and the PDK dual-clutch automatic is optional.
+The entry-level 911 comes with a 3.4-liter horizontally opposed six-cylinder engine that's good for 350 hp.
+The 911 S is equipped with a slightly larger 3.6-liter engine that produces 400 hp.
+An all-new seven-speed manual transmission comes standard in both cars, and the PDK dual-clutch automatic is optional.

-The 2013 Porsche 911 has not yet been crash tested by the Insurance Institute for Highway Safety (IIHS) or the federal government.
+The 2012 Porsche 911 has not yet been crash-rated by the IIHS or the federal government.

 Other Cars to Consider

-BMW 6 Series: While not as aggressive as the Porsche, the BMW 6 Series ($74,400) offers a roomier and more comfortable interior in a generally sporty touring car.
-If you're looking for something with the same punch as the 911 S, the BMW M6 is available in coupe and convertible forms (both with usable backseats) as an alternative to the ultra-fast 911 Turbo.
+BMW 6 Series: While not as aggressive as the Porsche, the BMW 6 Series offers a roomier and more comfortable interior in a generally sporty touring car.
+If you're looking for something with the same punch as the 911 S, the BMW M6 will be available later this year.

-Jaguar XK: The $79,000 Jaguar XK now sits on a slightly dated platform, but it's probably the most comfortable sports car you can buy for less than $100K.
-It's built more for highway cruises than track days, but it feels lightweight and nimble around town and is worth a look if that's how you plan to use your Porsche.
+Jaguar XK: The Jaguar XK now sits on a slightly outdated platform, but it's probably the most comfortable sports car you can buy for less than $100k.
+It's built more for highway cruises than track days, but it's worth a look if that's how you plan to use your Porsche.

-You should count on Porsche introducing a whole slew of trims for the new "991" version of the 911 is available in many configurations already, there are many more on the way, ranging from GTS and Targa models to turbocharged and special edition cars.
-As it stands now, we think the sweet spot is in the 911 S Cabriolet, and you can buy that today.
-With its 400 hp, legitimately premium interior and open air experience, it's sure to give you a rush when you gun the accelerator, as well as a generally pleasant ride for longer trips.
+You should count on Porsche introducing a whole slew of trims for the new "991" version of the 911, ranging from all-wheel-drive and targa models to turbocharged and special edition cars.
+However, we think the sweet spot is in the 911 S Cabriolet, and you can buy that today.
+With its 400 hp, legitimately premium interior and open-air experience, it's sure to give you a rush when you gun the accelerator, as well as a generally pleasant ride for longer trips.
 The only consideration here is price, because with a starting price of $108,000 and options that can push it well over $130,000, there are several interesting alternatives available.
 But for the Porsche faithful, it's a slam-dunk.